Memento design pattern is used to capture the state of an object without violating encapsulation, so that if required then it can be

-The intent is to capture the internal state of object without violating encapsulation, and restore to the same state if
+The intent of memento design pattern is to capture the internal state of object without violating encapsulation, and restore to the same state if

 Need to save state of an object to restore it later.
 Saving it externally is difficult as it violates encapsulation.

 There may be scenarios like undo, rollback, handling exceptions where object has to be restored to previous state.